cortex-js/cortexjs.io/src/_pages/mathlive-examples-virtual-keyboards.md

 virtual keyboard panel when the mathfield is focused, otherwise, don't show it.
 - `"manual"`: a toggle button to control the virtual keyboard panel is displayed in the mathfield
-- `"onfocus"`: the virtual keyboard panel is displayed when the mathdield is focused
+- `"onfocus"`: the virtual keyboard panel is displayed when the mathfield is focused
 - `"off"`: never show the virtual keyboard panel

 There is only one virtual keyboard panel displayed at a time, but each mathfield